 Tuesday isn't the happiest day, but it may be the healthiest.

 Tuesday is the middle child of weekdays.
-It doesn’t have the automatic high profile of Monday or Friday, but it’s just as impactful in its own way.
-Here’s what research says about the Tuesday effect.
+It doesn’t have the automatic high profile of Monday or Friday, but, in its own way, it’s just as impactful.
+Here’s what research has discovered about the Tuesday effect:

 Data from the Gallup-Healthways Well-Being Index support this view.
 Survey participants were asked whether they had felt specific emotions during “a lot” of the previous day.
-It’s no surprise that people reported being happiest on the weekends.
-Only 44 percent said they felt a lot of happiness or enjoyment on Tuesdays – the lowest percentage for any day.
+It’s no surprise that people reported being happiest on the weekends, but only 44 percent reported that they felt a lot of happiness or enjoyment on Tuesdays – the lowest percentage for any day.

-Driving safely: Motor vehicle accident deaths are least common on Tuesdays, according to statistics from the Centers for Disease Control and Prevention (CDC).
-In contrast, such deaths are more common on weekends – a finding likely tied to increased alcohol consumption.
+Driving safely.
+Motor vehicle accident deaths are least common on Tuesdays, according to statistics from the Centers for Disease Control and Prevention (CDC).
+Such deaths are more common on weekends – a finding likely tied to increased alcohol consumption.

-How do you feel about Tuesdays – best day, worst day, or somewhere in between?
-Share your thoughts in a Comment below.
+How do you feel about Tuesdays – best day, worst, or somewhere in between?
+Share your thoughts in a comment below.